 Beyond the methodological considerations, applying our method to a sample of clusters, ideally relaxed, will be instrumental in constraining DM properties by allowing for the precise estimation of the DM only profile.
-Crucially, our approach is the first step to reproduce the treatment of \citet{Robertson2021} on observations to measure the self-interacting DM cross-sections, as we have an accurate census of the baryonic distribution.
+Crucially, our approach is the first step toward reproducing the treatment of \citet{Robertson2021} for observations aimed at measuring the self-interacting DM cross-sections, as we have an accurate census of the baryonic distribution.
 This method can also be leveraged to develop similar analyses for alternative DM models \citep[e.g. fuzzy DM profile from ][]{Chan2022} but also modified gravity, allowing us to set constraints beyond the single scope of the self-interacting DM paradigm.

 The broader application of this method depends on the availability of comprehensive multi-wavelength datasets, which currently exist for only a limited number of clusters, such as the Hubble Frontier Fields.
 This work advances cluster mass modelling to new methodological and observational frontiers, establishing the observational framework required for the precise characterisation of the DM distribution.